A five-storey, 600,000 cubic feet industrial space is transformed for this walkthrough exhibit.

 Marketed as Mexico’s Caribbean playground, the Riviera Maya is this and much, much more.
 Yes, there are sugary beaches, iridescent waters, coral reefs, bays frequented by nesting turtles and opportunities to experience every water-based adventure you can dream up.
 But there are also towering stone temples, vine-tangled jungles, eerie limestone caverns and an ancient Mayan culture that informs and infuses life in the Yucatán with its reverence for nature’s rhythms.
 And while the glitz and glamour of Cancun stretches ever southward, you can still find plenty of places in which to leave it all behind.

 As you slip through the mosaic of mangrove-lined lagoons known as Sian Ka’an Biosphere Reserve, you’ll understand why the Maya called this lush landscape Origin of the Sky.
-The 1.3 million-acre refuge, a UNESCO World Heritage Site, is an intricate ecosystem of islands and waterways that protects thousands of rare plants and an incredible 350 species of birds and mammals; your tally may include manatees, ocelot and wild orchids.
+The 1.3 million-acre refuge, a UNESCO World Heritage Site, is an intricate ecosystem of islands and waterways that protects thousands of rare plants and an incredible 494 species of birds and mammals; your tally may include manatees, ocelot and water lilies.

 Dive or snorkel in a cenote, one of the thousands of eerie limestone sinkholes that pockmark the Yucatán.
 Considered sacred wells, freshwater cenotes were the centrepieces of Mayan life, and many allow access to extensive underwater cave systems.
 There are hundreds of swimmable cenotes throughout the Yucatán peninsula; Gran Cenote and Dos Ojos are among the most popular options, or you can choose an ecopark such as Kantun-Chi.

-Probably the most coveted reservation in the Yucatán right now is Hartwood Tulum, an open-air, wood-fired kitchen run by a pair of former Brooklynites.
+Hartwood Tulum is an open-air, wood-fired kitchen run by a pair of former Brooklynites.
 Sourcing from the area’s traditional Mayan farms and the daily catch, the menu (which changes daily) features uniquely local ingredients like red avocados, baby pineapple and the chamomile that lines local roads.
 Try the octopus, whole roasted beet or pork ribs.

 It’s a long drive inland (approximately two hours) to get to the pyramid of Chichén Itzá, but that’s not what you’ll remember about this ancient structure and its surrounding Mayan ruins (the second most-visited archaeological site in Mexico, after Teotihuacán) once you’ve visited.
 Climbing the pyramid is not permitted, but it’s just as impressive to watch the sun’s slanting rays light the top of this famous landmark at sunset or dawn.